 The trustor, also known as the grantor or settlor, creates the trust

 Using a trust as part of your estate plan can help avoid probate

 Can a trustor and trustee be the same person?

 A trustor can either act as the sole trustee or co-trustee of their revocable trust.
 During their lifetime, the trustor has the power to amend or dissolve a revocable trust and they retain ownership over the trust property for tax purposes.
 If you're the trustor and also the trustee, remember to appoint a successor trustee — whether a person or an entity like a trust company — to take over responsibilities upon your death.

 The trustor can't typically serve as trustee of their irrevocable trust, which you cannot amend or dissolve except under narrow circumstances.
 The trust property does not belong to the trustor, and so this type of trust can provide them with additional benefits, like asset protection or a reduction in potential estate taxes.
 You’ll need to consult with an estate attorney to set up an irrevocable trust, since they’re more complex in nature.
-If you want to open a revocable trust, you can get one with Policygenius.

 Thinking about setting up a trust?
 Learn more about a revocable vs irrevocable trust.